The Nidec Group tries to secure business continuity by using a global perspective to visualize both mid/long-term and daily risks.

 Daily risk management

 We established “Risk Management Regulations” to manage the risks of the entire Nidec Group, and have in place a Risk Management Committee under the Board of Directors.
-Individual departmental general managers and Nidec Group companies create and implement their annual risk management plans based on an annual policy instituted by the Risk Management Committee.
+Every fiscal year, the leaders of risk-bearing departments and companies prepare and execute their annual risk management plans based on an annual policy made by Risk Management Committee.

 The Risk Management Office works as the Risk Management Committee’s secretariat to support the plans, while the Corporate Administration & Internal Audit Department audits the conditions of this risk management system.

 Additionally, we promptly report and share important information with one another in the risk management meeting held every morning, and utilize the information in daily work, while as necessary extensively discussing and sharing such information in the Management Meeting as well.